mscharhag/oleaster/README.md

 ## Suites and Specs

 Suites are used to describe your tests.
-A suite is created by using the static `Oleaster.describe()` method.
+A suite is created by using the static `StaticRunnerSupport.describe()` method.
 `describe()` takes a `String` and an `Invokable` instance as parameter.
 The String parameter is used to describe the purpose of your tests.
 `Invokable` is a single method interface that is typically implemented using a Java 8 lambda expression.
 It represents the piece of code that implements the suite and (typically) contains specs.